havocp/xsbt-wiki/Getting-Started/Getting-Started-Using-Plugins.md

 If you download a plugin jar
-([here's one for sbteclipse](http://repo.typesafe.com/typesafe/ivy-releases/com.typesafe.sbteclipse/sbteclipse/scala_2.9.1/sbt_0.11.0/1.4.0/jars/sbteclipse.jar)) and unpack it with `jar xf`, you'll see that it contains a file `sbt/sbt.plugins`.
-In `sbt/sbt.plugins` there's something like this:
+([here's one for sbteclipse](http://repo.typesafe.com/typesafe/ivy-releases/com.typesafe.sbteclipse/sbteclipse/scala_2.9.1/sbt_0.11.0/1.4.0/jars/sbteclipse.jar)) and unpack it with `jar xf`, you'll see that it contains a text file `sbt/sbt.plugins`.
+In `sbt/sbt.plugins` there's an object name on each line like this:

 ```text
 com.typesafe.sbteclipse.SbtEclipsePlugin